tarantool/doc/download/rocks.rst

                                 <span>Latest source</span>
                             </a>

-                    Send messages from Tarantool to Mail.Ru Agent and ICQ.
+                    Send messages from Tarantool to Mail.Ru Agent and ICQ

                 -   .. container:: b-rock-block-header